Frank Inzan Owen

-I have an M.A. in Transpersonal Counseling Psychology from Naropa University, and have pursued post-graduate studies in Jungian Psychology, Buddhist psychology, Spiritually-Integrated Psychotherapy (SIP), and Process-Oriented Psychology.
+I earned an M.A. in Transpersonal Counseling Psychology from Naropa University (one of the epicenters of the modern mindfulness movement) and have also pursued post-graduate studies in Jungian psychology, Jungian Dreambody work (Process-Oriented Psychology), and Spiritually-Integrated Psychotherapy (SIP), a course of study developed by the Association for Clinical Pastoral Education.

 Life Path Exploration Facilitator Training I, II, III with Darion Kuma Gracen, 1996-1998